Yukay-Jnr/Yukay-Jnr/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Uduak, an upcoming Designer, Programmer, and Developer based in Nigeria.

 I consider myself a self-improver.
 So I tend to find myself learning whatever catches my interest and possibly tinkering with my newfound skills through projects.
 So if you see a lot of weird repos, you can get why...

 I looove playing games. and not mainstream or AAA games like COD and the likes.
 I'm more into chill games, nurture games, horror games, visual novels, indie games I found on itch. a bunch of stuff.
-Notable games are Stardew Valley, Far Cry, Minecraft, FNAF, Danganronpa, Paranormasight, and my ever-loving [osu]!.
+Notable games are <i><b>Stardew Valley</b>, <b>Far Cry</b>, <b>Minecraft, FNAF, Danganronpa, Paranormasight</b></i>, and my ever-loving <i><b>[osu!](https://osu.ppy.sh/users/19012724)</b></i>.

 I'm trying to build my expertise on development, and so far I'm into Godot for game dev, Flutter for app dev, and Canva for designer dev (lol, not a word, I know)

 For now this readme is just random stuff, but over time, hopefully, it'll become more professional when I'm finally part of the working class.